CodysNintendoNetwork/codysnintendonetwork.github.io/README.md

 # Cody's Nintendo Network

-Welcome to **Cody's Nintendo Network** — a personal GitHub Pages site dedicated to all the random, chaotic, and sometimes useful projects by CodyMKW.
+Welcome to **Cody's Nintendo Network**, the digital sandbox for one chaotic developer who likes to blend Nintendo, APIs, Discord bots, and mild internet gremlin energy.

-This site might contain:
+This site is hosted using GitHub Pages and includes:
-- API demos
-- Random tools
-- Web experiments
-- Nintendo-related projects
+- ✅ Custom Discord bot projects
-- Possibly memes (no promises)

-## Built With

-- HTML / CSS / JavaScript
-- GitHub Pages
+- ✅ API endpoints made for fun (and sometimes usefulness)
-- Nintendo Power™ (just kidding... or am I?)
+- ✅ Nintendo Switch-related utilities

-> Made for fun.
-Maintained with ✨ vibes ✨.
+- ✅ Experimental pages, random tools, and chaos

+---

+## 🔥 Featured Projects

+The homepage automatically shows some of my recent GitHub projects — powered by the GitHub API and JavaScript.
+Go check them out!

+> Built for fun, broken often, updated randomly.